-Table C.1: Alarm characteristics
+Table D.1: Alarm characteristics

-Event Sound Increase Shutdown When aural is required Position older than 23,5 hours warning No man Only if older than 4 hours alarm has been silenced Pressing the dedicated distress button count No At all times the situation is satisfied NOTE 1: Only when the event occurs due to the reception of a DSC message.
+NOTE 1: Only when the event occurs due to the reception of a DSC message.

 NOTE 2: The "distress priority" has been a source of great confusion.
-It is not a distress alert but a non distress DSC message with the priority "distress" which is no longer allowed in the latest version ITU-R Recommendation M.493-12 [2].
+It is not a distress alert but a non distress DSC message with the priority "distress" which is no longer allowed in the latest version ITU-R recommendation M.493-12 [2].
 The distress priority non distress DSC message has no distress information, is sent as a single DSC message on a single frequency, and all subsequent communication information is given explicitly in the message.
-Like any other non distress DSC message in the old recommendation, it could be addressed to an individual, a gr individual, a group, an area, or all ships and have one of several possible telecommands.
+Like any other non distress DSC message in the old recommendation, it could be addressed to an individual, a group, an area, or all ships and have one of several possible telecommands.

-C.2 Alarming with critical errors
+D.2 Alarming with critical errors

 If an automated procedure is initiated by a DSC message with critical errors (errors in the information symbols such that the procedure cannot take any action such as generating acknowledgements) the alarm shall self-terminate.
 The sound of the alarm shall be that it would have had if the DSC message were received without critical errors.
-The alarm specified in table C.1 (perhaps requiring manual termination) shall be delayed until that time the reception of subsequent or repeat DSC messages allows the procedure to correct the critical errors.
+The alarm specified in table D.1 (perhaps requiring manual termination) shall be delayed until that time the reception of subsequent or repeat DSC messages allows the procedure to correct the critical errors.

-C.3 Default alarm sounds
+D.3 Default alarm sounds